YZ1GO/L.EIC011_AED_PRJ02/README.md

 a range of functionalities to explore, query, and manage air travel information efficiently.

 ## Features
-- **Data Analysis:** Perform detailed analyses on airport networks, flights, and traffic statistics.
+- **Data Analysis:** Perform in-depth analyses on airport networks, flights, and traffic statistics.
-- **Search Capabilities:** Seamlessly search for flights per city, per airline, and available destinations.
+- **Search Functionality:** Easily search for flights by city, airline, or available destinations.
 - **Route Mapping:** Discover and navigate paths between airports.
-- **Efficient Management:** Access data on flights departing from and arriving at specific airports.
+- **Efficient Management:** Access flight data for specific departure and arrival airports or cities.
-- **Optimized Trips:** Find optimal trips with an array of extensive filters, providing solutions for diverse travel needs.
+- **Optimized Trips:** Find the best routes with various filters, ensuring tailored travel solutions.
-- **Convenient Installation:** Easy setup and execution through provided scripts.
+- **User-Friendly Interface:** Enjoy a simple and intuitive menu-driven system for seamless navigation.

 ## Installing
 To build the program code using **makefile**: